janejzyu/bootcamp1/README.md

 duke computer training

-more more change this line change
+more more change this line change again

 change from github